daniel20087/The-Stupidity-Of-Isaac/README.md

 The Middle Ground: Mix of Life and Death

-Lucky Damage: More Damage == More Luck (gets weird with damage multi's)
+Lucky Damage: More Damage == More Luck

 50 Cent: adds 50 cent